txt/ase19/docs/hw2.md

 Divide this problem into three parts:

-- Part1: read a file from disk (or from a string
+- Part1: read a file from disk (or from a string) into a list of lists (where all the strings are turned into numbers, where appropriate).

-Version2:
+- Part2: redo the above, handling some tedious special cases:
   - skip blank likes
   - complain if any line is not the same size as line1 (number of cells)
   - if any cell in the data contains "?", just skip over it
   - ifa column name contains a "?", then skip over that whole columns

-Example input:i
+- Part3: assuming no errors, generate the structire showing above;

+To test Part2, run a test case like the  following.
+To test Part3, write a `dump` method  for `Tbl` (to spit out something like the big print out shown above).

 ```python
 if __name__=="__main__":